anabrid/pyanalog/doc/dda-rationale.rst

 on a digital-circuit level.

-On PyDDA, the scucessor of the DDA Perl code
+On PyDDA, the successor of the DDA Perl code
 --------------------------------------------
 The first DDA code was written by Bernd.
 It's job was to simulate circuits, and this was performed by a small Perl script which threw a few regexes onto the DDA file to convert it